 - Reading Comprehension level score on the Accuplacer Next Generation reading comprehension test.
 A score of 260 or higher (84 on traditional Accuplacer) must be achieved.
 Students with a previous Bachelor level degree or higher from an accredited college are not required to take the Accuplacer Next Generation assessment.

 - Completion of Required Support Courses, with a required grade of 2.0 or higher, is recommended: PSYC& 100, MATH 099 (or higher), and ENGL& 101

 - Note: Support courses must be complete by the end of the spring session of the first year of the program.

-- Completion of 40 Total Hours of Volunteerism in at least two different physical therapy facilities.
-Hours must be documented on the Volunteer/Work Verification form.
+- Completion of 40 Total Hours of Observation in at least two different physical therapy facilities.
+Hours must be documented on the Observation/Work Verification form.

 *To meet graduation requirements, all prerequisite science courses must have been completed no more than ten years prior to graduation from the PTA program.
 If completion of the specified courses exceeds the time limit, the student may repeat the course(s) or challenge the course content through the Excelsior College Examination.

 First-time applicants are restricted in the number of retakes for prerequisites and required support courses.
 For the purpose of factoring, if an applicant has retaken a course multiple times, only the second attempt will be considered.

 Former Olympic College PTA students must submit a PTA application for admission and all credential requirements to be eligible to re-enroll.
 Upon the first academic or voluntary withdrawal a student is granted priority for readmission the following year, but must reapply to the program.
 Students with a second academic or voluntary withdrawal must reapply as a first year (new) student.

 Upon successful completion of this program, students will be able to: